cyface/django-socialprofile/README.rst

 The idea is to let you have a working system for letting users create profiles with social auth, edit them, delete them, and merge them, out of the box.

-All the underlying bits to make this work come with django-socialauth, this project just pulls them together with a UI.
+All the underlying bits to make this work come with python-socialauth, this project just pulls them together with a UI.

 Dependencies